DombraUmbra/ColorVisionAssist/README.md

 # ColorVisionAssist (CVA)

-ColorVisionAid is a software application designed to assist individuals with color blindness in distinguishing between colors they commonly confuse.
+ColorVisionAssist is a software application designed to assist individuals with color blindness in distinguishing between colors they commonly confuse.
 The software utilizes real-time image processing through a camera to highlight specific colors and provide visual guidance to the user.

 ## Features